sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-link-entity/cp-mobile-dev-kit-link-entity.md

 [ACCORDION-BEGIN [Step 2: ](Add cancel button on create customer page)]

-Now, you will add a button on the Create Order page and set it's `onPress` to **Close Page-Cancel action**.
+Now, you will add a button on the Create Order page and set its `onPress` to **Close Page-Cancel action**.

 Drag and drop an **Action Bar Item** to the upper left corner of the action bar.